steviep42/webscraping/README.md

-# NHSON
+# Webscraping
+## Steve Pittard, wsp@emory.edu

-This is in support of a report for the Nell Hodgson School of Nursing
+This is in support of a lecture